nodejs/node/doc/api/packages.md

 ```

 As a last resort, package encapsulation can be disabled entirely by creating an
 export for the root of the package `"./*": "./*"`.
-This will expose every file
+This exposes every file
 in the package at the cost of disabling the encapsulation and potential tooling
 benefits this provides.
 As the ES Module loader in Node.js enforces the use of
 [the full specifier path][], exporting the root rather than being explicit
 about entry is less expressive than either of the prior examples.
 Not only
-will encapsulation be lost but module consumers will be unable to
+is encapsulation lost but module consumers are unable to
-`import feature from 'my-mod/feature'` as they will need to provide the full
+`import feature from 'my-mod/feature'` as they need to provide the full
 path `import feature from 'my-mod/feature/index.js`.

 ### Main entry point export